dangrie158/dolce/docs/configuration.md

 `attach`, `commit`, `copy`, `create`, `destroy`, `detach`, `die`, `exec_create`, `exec_detach`, `exec_start`, `export`, `health_status`, `kill`, `oom`, `pause`, `rename`, `resize`, `restart`, `start`, `stop`, `top`, `unpause`, `update`.

+## Run Directory

+If you plan on using multiple instances of Dolce (e.g. to enable multiple configurations) make sure that if this is mounted in a volume, no two different services access the same file.

-## Lockfile
+### Lockfile

 The lockfile is used to detect unexpected shutdowns and avoid mutliple instances of the service running at the same time.
-You can mount this path in a volume to detect unexpected shutdowns outside of the lifetime of the container.
+It is located at `${DOLCE_RUN_DIRECTORY}/lockfile` You can mount this path in a volume to detect unexpected shutdowns outside of the lifetime of the container.

-If you plan on using multiple instances of Dolce (e.g. to enable multiple configurations) make sure that if this is mounted in a volume, no two different services access the same file.

 ## Use Local Timezone for Eventdates